 Foreclosed assets consist of property that has been repossessed.
 Collateral obtained through foreclosure is comprised of commercial and residential real estate and other non-real estate property, including automobiles.
 The assets are initially recorded at the lower of the related loan balance or fair value of the collateral less estimated selling costs, with any valuation adjustments charged to the allowance for loan losses.
 Fair values are estimated primarily on appraisals when available or quoted market prices of liquid assets.
 These appraisals may utilize a single valuation approach or a combination of approaches including comparable sales and the income approach.
 These appraisals may be adjusted by management for qualitative factors such as economic conditions and estimated costs to sell.
 Subsequently, foreclosed assets are valued at the lower of the amount recorded at acquisition date or the current fair value less estimated costs to sell.
-Foreclosed assets of \$560,000 and \$654,000 are included in other assets on the consolidated balance sheets at December 31, 2023 and 2022, respectively.
-At December 31, 2023, such foreclosed assets included one commercial real estate property.
+Foreclosed assets of \$105,000 and \$560,000 are included in other assets on the consolidated balance sheets at December 31, 2024 and 2023, respectively.
+At December 31, 2024, such foreclosed assets included a truck and a recreational vehicle.
 Further valuation adjustments on these assets, gains and losses realized on sales, and net operating expenses are recorded in other noninterest expenses.